Storidge/cio-user-docs/guidebook/scale_minio_with_storidge.md

 ---
-title: Cloud Scale Minio With Storidge
+title: Scaling Minio With Storidge
 description: Cookbook for using Storidge persistent storage with Minio
 lang: en-US
 ---

-# Cloud Scale Minio With Storidge
+# Scaling Minio With Storidge

 [Minio](https://minio.io/) is a popular object storage server compatible with [Amazon S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).
 It is suited for storing unstructured data such as photos, videos, log files, backups and container images.